Carrie Palmer Weber Middle School: History

-Port Washington High School, 1929-1953
+Port Washington High School, 1929–1953

 In 1927, citing growing educational needs in the Port Washington community, the Port Washington Union Free School District proposed building a new high school and converting the Main Street School into an elementary school.
 That same year, residents of the district approved of the plans.

 In 1929, approximately two years after residents approved constructing Port Washington High School, the construction was completed and the school opened.
 This school building would be built adjacent to the district's Flower Hill School.

 In 1953, to further improve the community's growing needs, the district replaced Port Washington High School with a new senior high school, in turn reusing the 1929-built school as a junior high school.
 The new high school, known as Paul D. Schreiber Senior High School, would be constructed adjacent to this 1929-built facility.

 Carrie Palmer Weber Middle School, 1953–present

 After the opening of Schreiber High School, the school district converted Port Washington High School into Port Washington Junior High School.
 In 1958, it would be renamed Carrie Palmer Weber Junior High School, in honor of Carrie Palmer Weber – a former math teacher who worked in the building when it was still used as a high school; Weber began working as a teacher in the district in 1926, starting as a fourth grade teacher at the former Sands Point School.

 In 1993, several years after the closure of the Flower Hill School, the Port Washington UFSD proposed a major grade restructuring of its schools.
 This included turning Weber into a middle school and connecting the Flower Hill School to it, for use by middle school classes.
 By 1995, the conversion of Weber into a middle school – and the repurposing the Flower Hill School to become part of it and connected thereto via a breezeway – had been completed.
+In September 1996, Weber welcomed its first class of sixth graders.

+A three-story complex housing classrooms and an administrative office was constructed on the westernmost end of the property and opened for the 2005–06 school year.
+This expanded section of the school was named after Major Douglas T. Jacobson, a United States Marine and Medal of Honor recipient who grew up in Port Washington.
+To address temporary space constraints, several portable building classrooms were installed in 2000 and connected to the former Flower Hill School section of the middle school; these were later repurposed exclusively for music rooms and a fitness area.
+The wood portables were demolished in early 2019 and replaced with a brick, single-story breezeway known as the "Cultural Arts Wing", which opened in February 2021.
+The new extension to the existing building continues to house music classrooms and a fitness room.

-As of 2025, Weber Middle School continues to operate as the district's sole middle school, handling all students in grades six through eight.
+As of 2026, Weber Middle School continues to operate as the district's sole middle school, handling all students in grades six through eight.